 West Kalimantan is where most kratom comes from.
 I don’t know how much, but I feel comfortable saying at least 95% of all kratom on the current market comes from Indonesia’s part of Borneo.

 The city of Pontianak, (in the province of) West Kalimantan, (in the country of) Indonesia is the largest kratom hub in the country — and, by extension, the world.

 Some kratom is grown in the U.S., but almost entirely for personal consumption.
 I feel confident the U.S. will ramp up its production of kratom in the future, but I don’t know how long that’ll take.

-Traditional SE Asian Kratom Use and How Modern American Consumption Differs
+How Traditional Kratom Use and Modern American Consumption Differs

 Traditionally, laborers of SE Asia have chewed fresh kratom leaves — in much lower doses than what modern American kratom consumers take — to power through the workday and alleviate aches and pains.
 They’ve been doing this for at least a few hundred years, if not way longer (I’d think it’d be thousands of years, but I’m not sure if the already-super-lacking body of kratom research supports this).
 Brewing tea — technically, it’s a tisane, not a tea — has also been common throughout SE Asia.

 In the United States, we practically only consume kratom in dried, powdered form.
 Kratom leaves are milled like flour.
 Most often, we either swallow the powdered kratom, often done with a liquid, or make tea out of it, though tea-making is much less common.
 Modern American kratom consumers’ doses vary wildly, though most range between 3 and 12 grams.